Opposition invited for electoral reforms

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan on Tuesday said a constitutional amendment bill would be tabled in the parliament, suggesting the show of hands for the Senate election to eliminate the chances of corruption.
+ISLAMABAD: Prime Minister Imran Khan Tuesday said a constitutional amendment bill would be tabled in the Parliament, suggesting the show of hands for the Senate election to eliminate the chances of corruption.

 He said the opposition was part of the process and invited for amending the Constitution.
 He said electronic voting system would be in place to make the general election fair, free and transparent in future.